EQC has a board of eight Commissioners. The Board is accountable to the Minister Responsible for the Earthquake

 BCom, BSc, FIA (London), FIAA

 Keith Taylor was appointed to the EQC Board in August 2006.
-He is a former Group Managing Director and Chief Executive Officer of TOWER Ltd. Mr Taylor has experience in governance and the insurance industry, and is widely skilled in strategic and business planning.
+He is a former Group Managing Director and Chief Executive Officer of TOWER Ltd. Keith has experience in governance and the insurance industry, and is widely skilled in strategic and business planning.
 He has a number of Board positions including Chair of the Government Superannuation Fund, Chair of Gough Holdings Limited, Deputy Chair of the Reserve Bank of New Zealand and Director/Trustee of the Southern Cross Healthcare Group.

 Dr Alison O'Connell - Commissioner

 Roger Bell - Commissioner

+Roger Bell was appointed to the EQC Board in August 2013.
 As past Chief Executive of Vero Insurance, Roger has a passion for organisational excellence.
-He is a current Director, and past Chairman, of the New Zealand Business Excellence Foundation, a not-for-profit body which exists to assist New Zealand organisations to achieve World Class levels of performance and results as measured by the demanding global Baldrige Criteria across a number of disciplines.
-He is a Fellow (by examination) of the Australia & New Zealand Institute of Insurance & Finance and also completed the prestigious Executive Program at the University of Michigan Business School.
-Roger is also a strong advocate for animal welfare as a Director of SPCA Auckland.
+He is a past Director and long-term Chairman of the New Zealand Business Excellence Foundation, a not-for-profit body which assists New Zealand organisations to achieve world-class performance and results as measured by the global Baldrige Criteria across a number of disciplines.
+He is a Fellow (by examination) of the Australia & New Zealand Institute of Insurance & Finance and has completed the Executive Program at the University of Michigan Business School.
+Roger is a strong advocate for animal welfare as a Director and Deputy Chairman of SPCA Auckland.

 Russell Black - Commissioner

 BE (Civil) (Hons), FREng (UK), FHKAES, FIPENZ, FHKIE

 Russell Black was appointed to the EQC Board in December 2010.
-Prior to 2010 he spent 34 years managing major infrastructure projects in Hong Kong, Singapore, England and China.
+Before that he spent 34 years managing major infrastructure projects in Hong Kong, Singapore, England and China.
 He was Projects Director for Hong Kong's rail operator, MTR Corporation Ltd, for 18 years.
-Mr Black served on the Hong Kong government's Vocational Training Council from 1998 to 2002, Construction Advisory Board from 1993 to 1999, and Provisional Construction Industry Coordination Board (and subsequently the Construction Industry Council) from 2001 to 2010.
-He is currently a Director of Northpower Ltd and the NSW Government’s North West Rail Project Advisory Board, and runs his own project management consultancy business, Leafcutter Ltd.
+Russell served on the Hong Kong government's Vocational Training Council from 1998 to 2002, the Construction Advisory Board from 1993 to 1999, and Provisional Construction Industry Coordination Board (and subsequently the Construction Industry Council) from 2001 to 2010.
+He is a Director of Northpower Ltd and the NSW Government’s Sydney Metro Advisory Board, and runs his own project management consultancy business, Leafcutter Ltd.

 Gordon Smith - Commissioner